Circulating Force in Gravity Heating Systems

-Differential pressure due to difference in density between hot and cold water is the circulating force in a self circulating heating system
+The density difference between hot and cold water is the circulating force in a self circulating gravity heating system.

 Sponsored Links